Two GitHub pages hosting the web app are available:

 P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth® app.
 It will route Bluetooth® LE messages received from both side.

 Step 2.
-Activate the bluetooth® on your machine.
+Activate Bluetooth® on your machine.

 Step 3.
 Open this web page in your browser.

-You are now connected
+You are now connected.

 Step 5.
-Click on P2P Router to show the interface and click the Start button.
+Click P2P Router to show the interface and click the Start button.
 You can now interact with the connected device.

 Step 8.
 On the Web Bluetooth® interface you can see devices appearing.